mpgirro/dipl/README.md

 :open_file_folder: [/src/echo-core/](src/echo-core/)

-A core library for domain-specific functionality.
+A library for all domain-specific functionality.

 ### Actor Architecture